g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

 ```bash
 npm install -g gulp-cli
 ```
-Go to your project directory using the `cd` command, as we discussed in the previous section, by opening the command-line interface.
+Go to your project directory using the `cd` command, as discussed in the previous section, by opening the command-line interface.
 If there is no `package.json` in your project, you can create one by running:

 ```bash
 npm init -y